seanox/aspect-js/manual/en/introduction.md

 ## Test

-The Test-API supports the implementation and execution of integration tests and can be used for suites, scenarios and single test cases.
+The Test API supports the implementation and execution of integration tests and can be used for suites, scenarios and single test cases.

-As a modular component of Seanox aspect-js, the Test-API is included in every release that can be easily removed.
-Because the Test-API has some special features regarding error handling and console output, the Test-API must be activated deliberately at runtime.
+As a modular component of Seanox aspect-js, the Test API is included in every release that can be easily removed.
+Because the Test API has some special features regarding error handling and console output, the Test API must be activated deliberately at runtime.

 ```javascript